encukou/fedora-livecd-python3/README.md

 fedora-livecd-python3
 =====================

-Script to find out state of Python 3 support on Fedora livecd according to official kickstarts
+Script to find out state of Python 3 support on Fedora livecd according to official kickstarts, requires livecd-tools and git to work.

+Ironically, this has to use Yum, therefore it needs to be written in Python 2.
+DNF support for similar functionality has been requested (https://bugzilla.redhat.com/show_bug.cgi?id=1117789) and I'll implement it here ASAP.

 Uses kickstarts from https://git.fedorahosted.org/git/spin-kickstarts.git